ocean-onion/BDCraft-maybe/clean_docs/getting-started/introduction.md

 Despite being self-contained, BDCraft features a modular design that allows server administrators to enable or disable specific features:

-- Economy Module: Markets, auctions, and villager trading
+- **Economy Module**: BD crop system, markets, auctions, and villager trading
-- Progression Module: Ranks, achievements, and rebirth systems
+- **Progression Module**: Ranks, permanent achievements with GUI, and rebirth systems
-- Vital Module: Essential utilities for teleportation, chat, and more
+- **Vital Module**: Complete EssentialsX replacement with teleportation, chat, and utilities

 Each module can be individually configured or disabled based on your server's needs.